-Climbing pyramids, swimming with turtles and visiting pink lakes are just some of the best day trips from Tulum.
-Read on to discover 15 unmissable excursions from Tulum!
+Climbing pyramids, swimming in cenotes, visiting pink lakes…Those are just a few of the best day trips from Tulum.
+In this post you’ll find plenty of unmissable excursions from Tulum.
+Read on!

-Tulum is a beautiful destination in the Riviera Maya, Mexico.
-It’s easy to spend day after day chilling out the beach, but if you have some extra days, then it’s definitely worth it to go and explore the other attractions near Tulum, Mexico, and some gorgeous locations in Quintana Roo.
+If you have some extra days, it’s definitely worth it to go and explore the other attractions near Tulum, Mexico.

-Here are my favorite day trips from Tulum and the most popular day trips in Riviera Maya in general.
+Here you’ll find my favorite day trips from Tulum, and the most popular day trips in Riviera Maya in general.
+Check them out, and start planning your Tulum itinerary!

 Swim In The Most Beautiful Cenotes

 In addition to all those Mayan ruins, there’s another thing that Yucatan is famous for: cenotes.
-And swimming at cenotes should be at the top of your list of things to do around Tulum, and here’s why.
+Swimming in cenotes should be at the top of your list of things to do around Tulum, and here’s why.

 My favorite cenotes around Tulum include Gran Cenote, Cenote Nicte-Ha, Cenote Calavera, and Cenote Dos Ojos.